 Treat Mental Health Like Physical Health

 If you had a cold, you might decide to power through your workday.
 But if you had the flu, you’d likely need to stay home and rest — and no one would call you "weak" for getting the flu.
 In fact, your co-workers would likely thank you for not coming into the office when you’re sick.

 Mental health rarely gets the same respect.
 Instead, people are told to “get over it” when they’re struggling with anxiety, depression, or similar issues.
 But mental health is part of your overall health.
 If you don’t proactively address it, you won’t be able to perform at your best.

 As a psychotherapist, I’ve helped many people determine whether they were mentally healthy enough to do their job.
-And much of it depends on the mental health issue you’re grappling with and what kind of work you do.
+And much of it depends on the specific issue you’re grappling with and what kind of work you do.

 Here are a few times when you might decide you need a mental health:

-The U.S. Department of Health and Human Services estimates that only 17 percent of the U.S. population is functioning at optimal mental health.
-And one in five people experience a diagnosable mental health condition at any given time.
+The federal Department of Health and Human Services estimates that only 17 percent of the U.S. population is functioning at optimal mental health.
+And one in five people live with a diagnosable mental health condition at any given time.

-The Center for Prevention and Health estimates mental illness and substance abuse issues cost employers up to $105 billion annually.
-Reduced productivity, absenteeism, and increased healthcare costs are just a few of the ways mental health issues cost employers money.
+The Center for Prevention and Health estimates mental illness and substance abuse issues cost employers as much as $105 billion annually.
+Reduced productivity, absenteeism, and increased health-care costs are just a few of the ways mental health issues cost employers money.